Mass surveillance in China: 21st century

 In 2005, the Chinese government created a mass surveillance system called Skynet.
 The government revealed Skynet's existence in 2013, by which time the network included over 20 million cameras.
 In addition to monitoring the general public, cameras were installed outside mosques in the Xinjiang region, temples in Tibet, and the homes of dissidents.
+Feminists and LGBT rights groups are subject to increased scrutiny.

 In 2017, the Chinese government encouraged the use of various mobile phone apps as part of a broader surveillance push.
 Local regulators launched mobile apps for national security purposes and to allow citizens to report violations.

-As of 2018, the most notable surveillance mechanisms were mass camera surveillance on the streets, internet surveillance, and newly invented surveillance methods based on social credit and identity.
+As of 2018, the most notable surveillance mechanisms were mass camera surveillance on the streets, Internet surveillance, and newly invented surveillance methods based on social credit and identity.

 As of 2018, the Chinese central government had also adopted facial recognition technology, surveillance drones, robot police, and big data collection targeting online social media platforms to monitor its citizens.

-In 2019 NSA whistleblower Edward Snowden said China's mass surveillance mechanisms and machinery of private communications was "utterly mind-boggling".
+In 2019, NSA whistleblower Edward Snowden said China's mass surveillance mechanisms and machinery of private communications was "utterly mind-boggling".
 As of 2019, it was estimated that 200 million monitoring CCTV cameras of the "Skynet" system had been put to use in mainland China, four times as many as the surveillance cameras in the United States.
 State media in China claim that Skynet is the largest video surveillance system in the world, utilizing facial recognition technology and big data analysis.
-In 2019, Comparitech reported that 8 out of 10 most monitored cities in the world are in China, with Chongqing, Shenzhen and Shanghai being the world's top 3.
+In 2019, Comparitech reported that 8 out of the 10 most monitored cities in the world are in China, with Chongqing, Shenzhen and Shanghai being the world's top 3.
 In 2019, China supplied surveillance technology to most of the world, and positioned the country in control over the mass surveillance industry.

-According to industry researcher IHS Markit, at the end of 2019 there were 770 million surveillance cameras in the world, with approximately 415.8 million of them located in China.
+According to industry researcher IHS Markit, at the end of 2019, there were 770 million surveillance cameras in the world, with approximately 415.8 million of them located in China.
 If these trends continue, by the end of 2021 there will be about 1 billion in the world and 540 million in China.
 The government says this prevents crime, but citizens worry that their data and privacy could be compromised.
 In late October 2020, Deng Yufeng, an artist, used performance art to highlight how difficult it is to dodge the view of security cameras.

+In September 2025, the Associated Press (AP) reported that more than a dozen U.S. tech companies had enabled China's mass surveillance by supplying technology to Chinese police and government entities.
+The AP reported that the companies – including Silicon Valley heavyweights like IBM, Intel, Thermo Fisher Scientific, and Dell – sold such technology to China despite having reason to know it would be used to target religious and ethnic minorities.
+The AP reported that IBM, in particular, worked with a Chinese company, Huadi, to design China's “Golden Shield” which allows China to censor the internet and repress dissidents.